jlee685/umbrella-usefulness-analysis/README.md

-# umbrella-usefulness-analysi# When Are Umbrellas Actually Useful?
+# When Are Umbrellas Actually Useful?

 A data analytics project examining umbrella-favorable weather conditions in Chicago and whether public attention aligns with objectively useful umbrella conditions.